Intro:

 ANS:

-initiated by Minister for Defence Mr Alan Shatter TD on behalf of the Irish
+for Defence Mr Alan Shatter TD on behalf of the Irish Government is an

 without leave) and joined UK or allied forces during world war two, and